houzf/cp2k_xas_tool/README.md

 ## References

+The principles of XAS simulations in CP2K code:

 Marcella Iannuzzi and Jürg Hutter, Inner-shell spectroscopy by the Gaussian and augmented plane wave method, *Phys.
 Chem.
 Chem.
 Phys.*, 2007,**9**, 1599-1610; DOI: [10.1039/B615522G](https://doi.org/10.1039/B615522G).

 If you use this tool to post-process the XAS data of CP2K, please cite our paper: